microsoft/RTP-LX/README.md

 To avoid crawlers, we have zipped and password-protected the entries.
 Please use the name of the repo all in lowercase plus "-entries" and `-4/8/24` as the password.
 So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-4/8/24`.

 ## Updates:
+- (December '24): The paper for RTP-LX got accepted to AAAI!
+We will post the CR version soon.
 - (August '24): V1.5 released!
 Added 11 new languages: BG, CA, ET, HE, LV, LT, RO, SK, SL, VI, CY and one dialect (DE-CH)
 - (May '24): Benign set released, scoring updated to what we described in the paper.
 - (Apr '24): Paper released!